Seed Capital

 Definition

 Seed capital refers to the initial funding used to start a new business.
-This type of financing is typically provided by private investors in exchange for equity in the company or a share of the product's profits.
-Seed capital is the first step in the four stages of financing needed for a startup to become a mature company.
+This type of financing is typically provided by private investors in exchange for equity in the company or a share of the profits from the product.
+Most seed capital raised by a company may come from resources close to the founders, such as family, friends, and other acquaintances.

 Origin